robric/wiki-contrail-controller/SRIOV.md

             host2 :[{'interface' : 'eth0', 'VF' : 7, 'physnets' : ['physnet3']}]
         }

+   A2) host1 and host2 need to have  compute node roles in the testbed

-   A2) Above stanza describes the configuration to be setup on two different
+   A3) sriov stanza describes the configuration to be setup on two different
        compute nodes "host1" and "host2".
        "host1" to be setup with two physical interface "eth0" and "eth1" having '7' VF's each belonging to "physnet1" and "physnet2" respectively.
        "host2" to be setup with "eth0" having '7' VF's belonging to physical network "physnet3"

+B) Complete Cloud Setup

-   A3) "fab setup_all" enables required linux iommu option as mentioned in 1.B,
+   B1) "fab setup_all" enables required linux iommu option as mentioned in 1.B,
         configures VF's as mentioned in 1.C, configures physical networks as mentioned in 2.A1

-   A4) "openstack" role node also gets setup with scheduler options as
+   B2) "openstack" role node also gets setup with scheduler options as
         mentioned in 2.B1

-   A5) Enabling the BIOS, as in 1.A, needs to be setup manually before the
+   B3) Enabling the BIOS, as in 1.A, needs to be setup manually before the
        fab provsioning starts

+C) Provisioning a new SRIOV compute node independently

+    C1) If a new compute node needs to be setup with SRIOV capability both compute node role and openstack role needs to be setup

+    C2) fab add_vrouter_node:user@a.b.c.d sets up the new compute node with required configuration as in 1.C, 2.A1

+    C3) fab setup_openstack_node:user@a.b.c.d sets up the openstack role as in 2.B1

 ##4) Launching VMs: